2018 Oregon State Beavers baseball team: College World Series

 On June 28, 2018, Oregon State defeated Arkansas, 5–0, to win their third College World Series championship.
 Oregon State pitcher Kevin Abel worked himself into a jam in the top of the 3rd, loading the bases with one out against the Razorbacks, before going on to retire 20 batters in a row.
 Abel became the first pitcher to win four games in the CWS, and two games in the CWS Finals.
 He pitched only the 4th complete game shutout in a championship game, with the lowest hit total of those games (2).
-Oregon State catcher Adley Rutchman set the CWS hits record during this game, with 17 hits.
-Rutchman won the CWS Most Outstanding Player Award.
+Oregon State catcher Adley Rutschman set the CWS hits record during this game, with 17 hits.
+Rutschman won the CWS Most Outstanding Player Award.